Texas tops 1 million cases as COVID-19 surge engulfs the US

 The American Medical Association renewed its plea for mask-wearing, physical distancing and frequent hand-washing.

-“With the holidays quickly approaching, each of us must do everything possible to reduce the spread of COVID-19, “ AMA President Susan Bailey said.
+“With the holidays quickly approaching, each of us must do everything possible to reduce the spread of COVID-19,” AMA President Susan Bailey said.
 “Failing to do our part will prolong the suffering and disruption to our lives and inevitably lead to more deaths of our friends, neighbors and loved ones.”

 Meanwhile, many traditional Veterans Day celebrations gave way to somber virtual gatherings Wednesday.
 Many veterans homes have barred visitors to protect their residents from the virus.